Emergency works exemption

 Not sure where to start with your water licence or approval enquiry?

-Water Assist is an easy step-by-step tool to help you find the information and support you need for water licencing and approvals.
+Water Assist is an easy step-by-step tool to help you find the information and support you need for water licensing and approvals.

-The emergency works exemption applies to works carried out urgently as a direct result of an emergency event, to remove groundwater or overland flow water to reduce a significant risk.
+The emergency works exemption applies to works carried out urgently to remove groundwater or overland flow water to reduce a significant risk in the event of an emergency.
 For example, it would apply to the removal of water from an excavation that had to be dug to fix a burst water supply pipe or sewer pipe.
-It does not apply to natural disaster recovery such as repairing flood damage.
+It does not apply to natural disaster response and recovery activities such as repairing flood damage.

 What is overland flow water?